-NEW YORK [PeterPaul.ca] — American actor Robin Williams was pronounced dead at his residence just north of San Francisco in an apparent suicide due to asphyxiation, a statement obtained by PeterPaul.ca said Monday.
+NEW YORK [PeterPaul.ca] — American actor Robin Williams was pronounced dead at his home just north of San Francisco in an apparent suicide due to asphyxiation, a statement obtained by PeterPaul.ca said Monday.

 He was pronounced dead at 12:02 p.m.
-Monday just minutes after emergency crews arrived at his home in Tiburon, CA, to find him unconscious and not breathing.
+Monday just minutes after emergency crews arrived at his home in Tiburon, California, to find him unconscious and not breathing.

 “At this time, the Sheriff’s Office suspects the death to be a suicide due to asphyxia but a comprehensive investigation must be completed before a final determination is made,” the statement read.